 Class Teacher: Mr Caton

-Welcome to Donaldson Class.
-Your child’s class teacher’s name is Miss Cross and the teaching assistant is Mrs Andrews.
-Our class has been named after the famous author Julia Donaldson.
-We will be reading some of her books and learning more about her and her stories.
-We have a class Gruffalo that will be sent home each weekend, which your child can share within the class.
+Welcome to Rosen Class.
+Your child’s class teacher’s name is Miss Cross and the unqualified teacher is Miss Brooks.
+Our class has been named after the famous author Michael Rosen.
+We will be reading some of his books and learning more about his stories throughout the year.
+We have a class bear that will be sent home each weekend, which your child can share within the class.

-Within our class we have friendship groups for your children.
-The names of the groups are animal names: Hippos, Lions, Zebras, Elephants and Crocodiles.
+Within our class we have friendship groups for your children, which are named after types of weather sunshine, raindrops, snowflakes, rainbows, and icicles.
 As the year progresses your child will also be put in to special maths and literacy groups and we will let you know these once they have been put in place.

 This year is going to have some great topics.
-The children will be learning about ‘Ubuntu‘, ‘All about Me’, ‘Our Religious Festivals’, ‘Nursery Rhymes’, Transport’ ‘Lets Investigate Habitats, Planting and Lifecycles’ and ‘Bears’
+The children will be learning about ‘Ubuntu‘, and ‘Do You Want To Be Friends?’ in their first term of Reception.